BioBit/AuraGPT/README.md

 ## Critical prerequisites to install

 Clone this repository into a directory on your host machine.
-The container will need to access certain source fails when it is composing.
+The container will need to access certain source files when it is building the container and composing the stack.

 ---
 ## Step 1: Create a Discord bot